kamailio/kamailio-wiki/docs/features/new-in-5.0.x.md

 #### ims_icscf

--   if a route block is defined for lir_user_unknown, run it instead of default
+-   if a route block is defined for `lir_user_unknown`, run it instead of default

 ### ims_registrar_scscf

--   new RPC command regscscf.dereg_impu to initiate network de-register
+-   new RPC command `regscscf.dereg_impu` to initiate network de-register
 -   add param max_notification list size and stat of current size

 ### ims_usrloc_scscf